spacelift-io/terraform-provider-spacelift/docs/resources/webhook.md

 ### Optional

-- `enabled` (Boolean) enables or disables sending webhooks
+- `enabled` (Boolean) enables or disables sending webhooks.
+Defaults to `true`.
 - `module_id` (String) ID of the module which triggers the webhooks
-- `secret` (String, Sensitive) secret used to sign each POST request so you're able to verify that the request comes from us
+- `secret` (String, Sensitive) secret used to sign each POST request so you're able to verify that the request comes from us.
+Defaults to an empty value.
 - `stack_id` (String) ID of the stack which triggers the webhooks

 ### Read-Only